 Because we’re interested in seeing where the YouTube audience is going, we can scroll to the second page where the author had their first and second occurrence of YouTube referral traffic.
 Using this information, you can see that while their Pinterest audience is interested in “succeeding in college”, their YouTube audience wants to learn “how to blog.”

 With that information, the author now knows they should be making more “how to be a blogger” videos on YouTube and linking to specific complementary blog posts in the down bar.

 The behavior overview gives you another view of how people are interacting with your website.
 The top graph is probably familiar to you by now.
 But in the lower left hand corner, you can toggle between a few different options to get more information.

 The most interesting thing in the behavior overview might be the “Search Term” results.
 This shows you what people have typed into the search bar of your website and can signal what your audience is interested in seeing more of.

 Applying what you know

-That quick overview of Google Analytics for beginners is only scratches the surface—the analytics dashboard is just so robust.
-We covered the basics of what you should know about each section.
+That quick introduction to Google Analytics only scratches the surface.
+The analytics dashboard is just so robust, and we covered the basics of what you should know about each section.
 But now we are going to dive more into how you can get the most out of Google Analytics.